-Virtues Angels are sometimes relied on for courage and strength.
+Virtues are sometimes relied on for courage and strength.
 They preside over conversions and support penitent sinners who seek to correct their defects.
 St. Peter mentions Angels, Power, and Virtue, referring to the good angels.
 Saint Paul speaks of Principalities, Powers, Virtues, and Dominions, in the sense of good spirits.

-Virtues Angels are the fifth angelic choir, their name means unyielding courage, man’s own quality, and by extension, skill, physical courage.
+Their name means unyielding courage, man’s own quality, and by extension, skill, physical courage.
 The biblical manifestations of God are always spectacular.
 Just reread chapter 19 of the Book of Exodus, when Yahweh is preparing to give the Tables of the Law to Moses.
 There is thunder, rain, bellowing storm, lightning flashing the clouds, and finally an earthquake around Mount Sinai.

 A few days after the last Easter that will pass in this world, Jesus preaches in the Temple in Jerusalem.
 To his disciples and to the crowd that came to listen to him he shows the signs of the last times (immediately after the tribulation of those days, the sun will darken, the moon will no longer give its light, the stars will fall from the sky and the virtues of the heavens will be ripped apart ) Matthew 24: 29-30.